wrightmat/dnd-eberron/locations/The Cogs.md

 ### Characters

 * **Antos Keldoran** (N male dwarf).
 Runs a small smithy in Ashblack, where he produces high-quality metal arms and armor.
+* **Shaz** (CN male goblin bandit captain).
+Leader of The Rats.
+* **Zathara** (male rakshasa).
+A rakshasa of the Lords of Dust.
+He hides in an abandoned wizard's keep at Kyber's Gate in Sharn along with fellow member Nethatar.
+The wizard's keep is known as The Workshop of Tyrial Dashar.

 ### Locations